Dimers in piecewise Temperleyan domains: Expectation of the height function in the double-dimer model and the proof of Theorem

 \subsection{Proof of Theorem~\ref{leap-frog harmonicity}}

-We call a discrete domain an {\it odd Temperley domain} if all its corner squares are of type $\bb{0}$.
-Recall that to obtain a Temperley domain one should remove a square of type $\bb{0}$ from the set $\dib$ from an odd Temperley domain, see Fig.~\ref{Temp}.
-A Temperley domain always admits a domino tiling.
+We call a discrete domain an {\it odd Temperleyan domain} if all its corner squares are of type $\bb{0}$.
+Recall that to obtain a Temperleyan domain one should remove a square of type $\bb{0}$ from the set $\dib$ from an odd Temperleyan domain, see Fig.~\ref{Temp}.
+A Temperleyan domain always admits a domino tiling.

 We need to adjust the notation from the previous section to this setup.
 Corollary~\ref{main-lemma} is stated for the case of the domain containing the same number of black and white squares.
 If we consider a discrete domain in which the number of black squares is greater by one than the number of white squares (see.~Fig.~\ref{I}), then we have some differences in definitions of functions $\F$ and $\G$.
-Fix two black squares $u_1, u_2 \in \dib$ in such a way, that after removing one of them the resulting domain allows a domino tiling.
+Fix two black squares $u_1, u_2 \in \dib$ in such a way, that after removing one of them the resulting domain admits a domino tiling.
 Let $u_1\in \bb{0}$. \begin{enumerate} \item[1.]
-There exists a unique function $\F\colon\clb\to\mathbb{C}$ such that $\F|_{\db}=0$, $F(u_1) = 1$ and $\F$ is discrete holomorphic everywhere in $\ww{}$.
+There exists the unique function $\F\colon\clb\to\mathbb{C}$ such that $\F|_{\db}=0$, $F(u_1) = 1$ and $\F$ is discrete holomorphic everywhere in $\ww{}$.